I’m curled up on the sofa at my parents’ and I’ve spent the whole day in my PJs. The Christmas tree is twinkling and the living room is super cosy.

 I also want to worry less.
 How I’ll manage that with so many goals to achieve, who knows?
 Most of all, I just want to worry less about what other people are thinking.
 I cannot read minds, so why do I waste so much time trying to?
 What even is the point?
 It’s irrational and oh, who am I kidding?

 These will be the good old days.
 Regardless of whether I worry too much or I make time for all of the above, I want to remember that.
 I betcha I’ll only have had a few days back in the office before I’ll be day dreaming about the afternoon that I’ve spent here today, doing nothing and being with my family.
 No doubt, there will be times in 2019 when I find myself thinking longingly back to the days when all I had to worry about was which piece of homework was due the next day.
 University feels like a distant memory now and there are still times when I wish I could go back and tell myself not to stress so much.
 Time is flying by AND I hope that when I reach my thirties, I won’t be kicking myself for not having made the most of my twenties.
 Mostly, that’s what I hope.
-This year is for making the most of it.
-All of it.
+This year is for leaving the past in the past and for making the most of the present.